 With that in mind, here are some great Belgian endive recipes you should try:

 image via Alexandra Cooks

-If you are looking for an easy yet stunning appetizer then Belgian endive is your friend.
+If you are looking for an easy yet stunning appetiser then Belgian endive is your friend.
 Gently separate the leaves and place them on a platter.
-Fill with your favorite cheese and nut combo (you may also use cured meat, tuna, hummus, etc.), sprinkle with herbs and drizzle with vinaigrette.
+Fill with your favourite cheese and nut combo (you may also use cured meat, tuna, hummus, etc.), sprinkle with herbs and drizzle with vinaigrette.

 Belgian Endive Salad

 A sumptuous salad that is both bitter and sweet thanks to the blend of Belgian endive, plums, apple, and a lemon-honey vinaigrette.